 The school houses a range of facilities for its students, with separate labs for Computer science, Physics, Chemistry, Biology and Home science.
 Two Computer labs (for Senior and Junior students separately) are enabled with updated computers.
 The school has a fully equipped library with a reference section and a reading room area, stocked with books in various categories and a number of periodicals.
 A school clinic, canteen and store are among other facilities.
 Outside, a large play ground, Basketball and Volley Ball courts and a Cricket Pitch provide ample facility for games and sports.
 A separate play area for the primary section and another for the Kindergarten section are equipped with play items suitable for the younger children.

-The school is ranked Acceptable by the KHDA, a grade it has held for the last ten years - since inspections began.
+The school is rated Acceptable by the KHDA, a rating it has held for the last eleven years - since inspections began.
 This is an achievement it shares with both the New Model Indian School in Dubai and The Model School in Abu Dhabi.
 Bearing in mind that Acceptable is the absolute minimum rating schools are expected to achieve, this is not necessarily a sign of significant strength or improvement.

 The Central School Dubai is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: